 During severe infections, pathogenic microorganisms release many reactive endotoxins inside our body.
 In turn, our body defends itself by producing various chemical components of the inflammatory reaction (cytokines, chemokines, eicosanoids, etc.).
 These substances affect the walls of blood vessels and the heart, causing the walls of vessels to dilate.

 Furthermore, they increase their permeability.
-Because of this, blood has a lower volume (as some serum escapes the vessels) and has to fulfill a bigger volume of vessels.
-Inability to do that creates hypotension (low blood pressure).
+Because of this, blood has a lower volume (as some serum escapes the vessels) and has to fulfill a larger volume of vessels.
+The inability to do that creates hypotension (low blood pressure).
 This deterioration is made worse by the lack of contractibility of the heart.

 The perfusion of organs is less effective during hypotension.
 Organs receive a lowered supply of oxygen and start to produce energy through anaerobic metabolism.
 This process leads to progressive acidosis.
 Other pathologies that may result from sepsis include acute respiratory distress syndrome (ARDS), acute renal failure, altered consciousness, obstruction and bleeding from the gastrointestinal tract, acute liver failure, and many others.

 The quickSOFA (qSOFA) score assessment tool was created by Dr. Christopher Seymour during a study with 148,907 participants – the.
 It is intended to be used to identify patients with a high mortality risk due to infection outside the intensive care units (ICUs).
 The scoring can be performed quickly at the patient's bed as it uses only clinical parameters.

 A positive result of the quickSOFA score assessment (2 or more points) is associated with a 3- to 14-fold increase in the rate of hospital mortality across the entire range of baseline risks compared to those with 1 or fewer qSOFA points.